In this blog post, I'll share with you 15 simple but effective strategies that you can use to build a rocking community around your blog!

-By including your readers in your posts, from time to time, you’re letting others know that you value your community’s thoughts, opinions, and input.
+By including your readers in your posts, you're letting others know that you value your community's input and interactions from time to time.
 This a fantastic way to reinforce your relationships with your blog community.

 Incentivizing your opt-ins is without a doubt a great way to boost your signup conversion rates.
 However, why just offer one simple incentive?
 Why not offer a few?

 You can offer different kinds of incentives aimed at different types of audiences on your blog.
-This way, you are catering for everyone, and it’s also a great way to identify where your focus should be in growing your community with targeted content that your readers actually want to read in the future.
+This way, you are catering to everyone.
+It's also a great way to identify where your focus should be in growing your community with targeted content that your readers actually want to read in the future.

 I would recommend offering an incentive for each category within your blog.
 If you have many categories, of course, this tactic might take you some time, so just identify and pick the most popular categories, perhaps pick the top 3 most popular categories.

-Now, it might not be completely practical for you to increase your posting frequency, however, if you’re only blogging once a month, for example, then perhaps you can find time and energy to bump your blog posting to 2 or even 3 posts per month.
+Now, it might not be convenient for you to increase your posting frequency; however, if you're only blogging once a month, for example, then perhaps you can find time and energy to bump your blog posting to 2 or even 3 posts per month.

-I’ve found in the past that the moment I bump my blog posts from two posts to four posts per month, everything increases.
-Traffic, subscribers, comments, etc.
+But, I've found in the past that the moment I bump my blog posts from two posts to four posts per month, everything increases—traffic, subscribers, comments, etc.

-Again, if you’re going to boost your posting frequency, just make sure you continue creating content that is aligned with your reader’s interests and that you’re not sacrificing quality at any time.
+Again, if you're going to boost your posting frequency, just make sure you continue creating content aligned with your reader's interests and that you're not sacrificing quality at any time.

-Last but not least, don’t forget about those all-important call-to-actions.
-People won’t connect with you or subscribe to your blog updates if you don’t ask them to.
+Last but not least, don't forget about that all-important call-to-action.
+People won't connect with you or subscribe to your blog updates if you don't ask them.
 They cannot read your mind.

 OK, so that is it!
-If you’re struggling to grow your blog audience and to create a community around your content, hopefully, these tips will help to get you on the right path.
+If you're struggling to grow your blog audience and create a community around your content, these tips will hopefully help get you on the right path.

 Also, you don't always need to have hundreds of comments and thousands of social shares, as long as you have a decent community that vibes with you and your content, not just on your blog either, but on all your social platforms and your other content channels too, you'll be heading in the right direction.